ycrc/ycrc.github.io/docs/clusters-at-yale/guides/jupyter.md

 ## Open OnDemand

-On [Grace](/clusters-at-yale/clusters/grace) and [Farnam](/clusters-at-yale/clusters/farnam.md) we run a web portal to the clusters which can also run a jupyter notebook for you.
-Please check the [OOD Jupyter Notebook user guide](/clusters-at-yale/access/ood/#Jupyter-Notebooks) for more information.
+Once you have installed jupyter and any other packages you want to use into a conda environment, you can start a notebook server as a job via [Open OnDemand](/clusters-at-yale/access/ood/#jupyter-notebooks).

 ## Traditional Method